WhyDoWeLiveWithoutMeaning/VioPy/docs/intro.rst

         # Getting every scan of Korrelite
         korrelite_history = await v.item_history("Korrelite")

-        # Using a Generator to put all the prices in a list
+        # Using a loop to put all the prices in a list
         prices = [instance.summary.buy_price for instance in korrelite_history]

         # Calculating the average price